syncfusion-content/java-file-format-docs/java-file-formats/word-library/find-item-in-word-document.md

 ## Find item by properties

-Using FindItemByProperties API, find the first item in the Word document based on multiple property names and their corresponding values.
+Using findItemByProperties API, find the first item in the Word document based on multiple property names and their corresponding values.

 The following code example illustrates how to find the first item in Word document based on multiple property names and their corresponding values.